developeratul/Python-In-7-Days/readme.md

 ## Day-2

-I completed the python tutorial video. and did some simple problem solving's and felt a bit confident about it ��
+I completed the python tutorial video. and did a lot of problem solving's and felt a bit confident about it ��

 ![Day-2 problem solving status](./assets/images/challenges-day-2.jpg)